llancruzz/time-quiz/README.md

 #### JavaScript

-  * No erros were returned when passing through the official [JSHInt](https://jshint.com/)
+  * No errors were returned when passing through the official [JSHInt](https://jshint.com/)

     * Test quiz.js file